mohsenrahmanikivi/envimo401_bringup/README.md

 # Envimo401 on PI5
-This is the bring-up package including all instructions needed to run the envimo401
+In this version, we need the installed network_quality package

 Requirments:
 - Raspberry Pi 5